Psychological Testing in North County San Diego

 The team

-Six psychologists & psychological associate who do testing.
+Six psychologists & one psychological associate who do testing.

 Every evaluation is conducted, scored, and written by the same doctoral-level clinician.
 No interns.
 No handoffs to a writer.